Anjie-MF/Anjie-MF/README.md

 # Hey, I'm Anjelica 👋

-Front-end developer building responsive, accessible interfaces with HTML, CSS, JavaScript, and React.

-I'm the Myspace millennial who spent years customizing layouts and breaking things just to understand how they worked — turns out that's just called being a developer.
-I trace problems to their source, document what I learn, and iterate until it actually makes sense.
+I'm a front-end developer who traces problems to their source, documents what I learn, and doesn't stop iterating until it actually makes sense.
 That approach slows me down at first, but it makes my understanding stick.

+I'm the Myspace millennial who spent years customizing layouts and breaking things to understand how they worked.
+Turns out that's just called being a developer.

+**What I bring to a team:** I communicate clearly, take ownership of my features, and ask good questions before I go down the wrong path.

-**Currently:** Collaborating with a team of 5 to build a [Wordle clone](https://github.com/chingu-voyages/V60-tier2-team-21) through [Chingu](https://www.chingu.io/) — a structured team project program for developers.
+**Currently:** Collaborating with a team of 5 to build a [Wordle clone](https://github.com/chingu-voyages/v61-tier2-team-22) through [Chingu](https://www.chingu.io/) — a structured remote team program that simulates real dev workflows: sprints, standups, and shared ownership.

 🌐 **[Portfolio → anjelica-mf.vercel.app](https://anjelica-mf.vercel.app/)**